Surekha47/Phylogenetic_analysis_using_MEGA/README.md

 BE   0   0    10.5
 F    0   0    0
 #Taxon F is equidistant from cluster ACD and BE so it will be a new cluster.
 Cluster ACD and BE will be closer to each other than cluster F because distance between them is less than cluster F.

+#Maximum Likelihood Method:
+It uses probabilistic models to choose the best tree that has the highest probability.
+Kimura 2 parameter model (K2P):
+Most widely used model in molecular evolution to calculate nucleotide substitution rates in DNA sequences.
+This model used to estimate the evolutionary distance between two sequences by considering different rates of transition and transversion mutations.
+Transition refers to a substitution between purines  or pyrimidines and transversion refers to a substitution between a purine and a pyrimidine.
+In real sequences, transitions are more frequent than transversions.
+This model assigns different rates to these two types of subsitutions.
+We can calculate K2P distance between two sequences using below formula: d = (-1/2)log((1-2P-Q)1-2Q) d = evolutionary distance between two sequences
+P = proportions of transitions between two sequences
+Q = proportions of transversions between two sequences

+Jukes Cantor model:
+Simplest model of DNA sequence evolution and assumes that there is no difference between rates of transition and transversion between two sequences.
+We can calculate JC distance between two sequences using below formula: d = (-3/4)log((1-(4/3))P) d = evolutionary distance (expected number of substitutions per site) P = proportion of nucleotide differences between two sequences

 # Link to install MEGA (https://www.megasoftware.net/releases/MEGA_12.0.8_win64_setup.exe)